cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Calculate hash values and demonstrate its sensitivity.

-- Implementation of MACs (combination of hashes and symmetric methods to authenticate messages).
+- Implementation of HMACs (combination of hashes and symmetric methods to authenticate messages).
   Hashes have been already used in CrypTool within PKCS#5 or digital signatures.